Medically Reviewed

 • Patient is experiencing or is at risk of experiencing sedative-hypnotic withdrawal.
 (Sedative-hypnotic withdrawal, such as withdrawal from barbiturates or benzodiazepines, may be life-threatening.1,3)

-Many substances should never be stopped “cold turkey,” or suddenly, as withdrawal symptoms can be significant and even life-threatening.
-Quality medical drug detox centers don’t use these “cold turkey” methods; rather they provide medications and therapy to manage withdrawal symptoms.
+Withdrawal symptoms from certain substances can be significant and even life-threatening.
+Quality medical drug detox centers provide medications and therapy to manage withdrawal symptoms.

 Additionally, same day admission to an “emergency” detox program for you or a loved one might be beneficial if a patient is experiencing or is at risk of experiencing opioid withdrawal symptoms.
 Abstinence from opioids can decrease tolerance, so a smaller amount of opioids might cause an overdose in a relapse, which could be fatal.4 If an individual pursuing addiction treatment warrants pharmacological treatment but maintenance treatment is impractical, is not indicated, or is turned down, then detoxification is indicated.1